AAEfir6/first-project/readme.md

 a.
 Methodology<br>
 The objective of this task is to find the flight route with the minimum achievable cost which can let the plane fly to the final destination.
 There is a map, the python algorithm for pathfinding, and the parameters of the aircraft to the group to calculate and obtain the objective.<br><br>
 To finish task 1, the group should modified the code to match the map was given to each group.
 Then test the aeroplane with different parameters in the source code to find the minimum achievable cost from those 4 aeroplanes were given.<br><br>
+Our group specified map was constructed in lines 288-316 in the code.
+The variables of the grid, starting point, ending point, obstacles, time-consuming regions, and fuel -consuming regions are stick to the map we get as the figure.
+About the aircraft parameters, which is in line 50-60 in the program.
+We changed the corresponding perimeter to finish the task 1.<br><br>
+There are in total of 4 aircraft with different parameters was given, for us to evaluate the low-cost flight plan.
+The parameters are CF, ΔF, CT, ΔT, C, ΔF, ΔT.

 ![螢幕擷取畫面 2021-10-22 112618](https://user-images.githubusercontent.com/85985312/138388655-76fe86d4-d02c-4459-b05e-30cd6e492fbc.png)<br>
 <br>b.
 Results
 <br>c.
 Discussion